Welcome to Val D’Orcia

 1. The Historic Bathhouse of Bagno Vignoni

-In the picturesque village of Bagno Vignoni, a unique attraction awaits: a historic bathhouse dating back to Roman times.
+In the quaint village of Bagno Vignoni, a unique attraction awaits: a historic bathhouse dating back to Roman times.
 This ancient spa, with its therapeutic mineral waters, is a testament to the region's deep-rooted wellness traditions.
 If you're touring the southern part of Val D'orcia, be sure to stop by the nearby Rocca d'Orcia, a fortress that offers breath-taking views of the surrounding landscape.

 2. The Vineyards of Montepulciano